Financial support (pre-entry)

 Where does the evidence come from?

-TASO’s advice on the efficacy of financial support in widening participation is based on evidence from seven causal research studies and five literature reviews.
-All the studies used experimental or quasi-experimental techniques to assess the impact of various forms of financial support and most of this research took place in the USA.
+TASO’s advice on the efficacy of financial support in widening participation is based on evidence from eight causal research studies and six literature reviews.
+All the studies used experimental or quasi-experimental techniques to assess the impact of various forms of financial support and most of this research took place in the US.

 We have focused on evidence produced in the last 10 years and, in the case of UK-based evidence, since the student finance reforms were introduced in 2012.